Oloompa/mansa/backend/doc/candidate_approach.md

 ### Implementation

-I use port and adapters pattern in order to:
+I used port and adapters pattern in order to:

 - make the brain of app independent of any framework / presenter / infrastructure choice
 - to allow us to easily test the app